Christmas Toffee Cookies

 - Cool bars completely.
 Remove toffee from pan.

-- To break toffee into pieces, insert a tip of a knife into toffee and twist until it breaks.
+- To break the Christmas Toffee Cookies into pieces, insert a tip of a knife into the toffee and twist until it breaks.

 (Recipe from mountainmamacooks.com .)